 Supply Chain Blues

-The rest of Burgoyne’s army was now moving south again with Fraser’s brigade at the lead.
-Albany would fall with just a final drive.
-But Burgoyne now faced a supply chain problem as he was far removed from his base and shortages began to crop up.
-In addition, Fraser’s scouts (including some Canadians and Iroquois) were reporting on a large concentration of Americans just north of Albany under the command of a former British officer, General Horatio Gates.
+The rest of Burgoyne’s army was now moving south again, with Fraser’s brigade leading the way.
+Albany was within reach with just one final push.
+However, Burgoyne faced a supply chain problem because he was far from his base, and shortages began to occur.
+Additionally, Fraser’s scouts, including some Canadians and Iroquois, reported a large concentration of Americans just north of Albany, under the command of a former British officer, General Horatio Gates.

 Clash of Titans